Domirando/Domirando/README.md

 - 🌱 Currently learning Python <br>
 - 💬 Feel free to give any question related to IT <br>
 - 👯 Looking to collaborate on team of Next, React, ... <br>
-- ⚡️ Mission: By every step doind and wanna improve and develop...
+- ⚡️ Mission: By every step doing and wanna improve and develop...

 ## 💬 Contact with me via: